Advanced search

 • Do not break, crush or chew the tablets.

-The dose of Melphalan depends on your blood problem or cancer (see section 1).
+The dose of Melphalan depends on the type of your blood problem or cancer (see section 1).

 • Your doctor may also change your dose during your treatment, depending on your needs.

-• The dose can sometimes be changed if you are elderly or have a kidney problem.
+• The dose can sometimes be changed if you are an older person or have a kidney problem.

 • When you take Melphalan, your doctor will take regular blood tests.
 This is to check the number of cells in your blood.
 Your doctor may sometimes change your dose as a result.